Risk Management

 ▶ 5mAs SNDK extended into a parabolic move, Ted's approach was to build a position cushion through partial sells at technical resistance and ATR extensions rather than holding everything for maximum gain.
 The mindset: 2.5% per month compounding equals roughly 35% per year, which is world-class portfolio management — the goal is to protect gains so the cushion allows more aggressive positioning later.
 A 10 ATR extension above the 50-day was his trim signal; a bearish engulfing candle on high volume warned of a potential reversal.
 His acknowledged lesson: he was undersized in this trade (one of the two best opportunities of early 2026), and a pyramid to 7.5% would have made the year in a single position.

-▶ 7m 31sHost asks Gon to share his numbers.
-Via TraderSync: 31% win rate, 68% loss rate for the full year across 745 trades.
-But his average winner is +8.55% vs. his average loser of -4.06% — over a 2:1 R-multiple.
+▶ 3m 53sHost asks Gon to share his numbers via TraderSync: 31% win rate, 68% loss rate across 745 trades for the full year.
+But his average winner is +8.55% versus his average loser of -4.06% — over a 2:1 reward-to-risk ratio.
 The math works despite losing more than twice as often as he wins.
 The stat that concerns him most: 17 consecutive losses within the year.
-His one saving grace is cutting losses fast — that discipline, more than anything else, has kept him in the game long enough for the winners to compound.
+His one saving grace is cutting losses fast — that discipline, more than anything else, kept him in the game long enough for the winners to compound.

 Managing drawdowns: the progressive exposure rule

 ▶ 4m 32sHost asks what else stands out from the data.
 Gon explains his progressive exposure rule, adapted from Mark Minervini: when in a 10–15% drawdown, limit the next five trades to a combined maximum 5% drawdown.
 Shrink size, rebuild confidence with small wins, then scale back up gradually.
-He also notes his performance is significantly stronger in the second half of the year — his last 6 months showed an improved R-multiple of nearly 4:1 vs. the full-year 2:1 — and he suspects the discipline improvements are compounding over time.
+He also describes his hard rules for stopping: five losing trades in a row and he takes a break, stepping away to reset rather than letting the revenge trading cycle escalate.
+He notes his performance is significantly stronger in the second half of the year, and suspects the discipline improvements are compounding over time.

-▶ 6m 19sHost asks the big question: how do you handle stocks halting up while you're in position?
+▶ 2m 43sHost asks the big question: how do you handle stocks halting up while you're in position?
 Initially Gon was nervous about halts, but now treats them as confirmation — if the stock was in a genuine squeeze and halts up, that's the market saying the move is real.
-His process: stop loss level is set before the halt occurs.
+His process: the stop-loss level is set before the halt occurs.
 If the stock reopens below his stop, he exits immediately regardless of what the pattern looked like pre-halt.
-He also walks through how halts string together in the best small-cap squeeze plays — each halt followed by another gap up — and how to read whether a halt is the peak or just a pause.
+The key is having the rule in place before the halt, so there's no decision to make in the heat of the moment.

 Why long only: the structural case against shorting small floats

 ▶ 2m 46sHost asks why Gon focuses exclusively on the long side.
-The answer is structural: shorting small-cap names requires locates from the broker, and by the time he calls, confirms the availability, and places the order, the downward move has already started.
+The answer is structural: shorting small-cap names requires locates from the broker, and by the time he calls, confirms availability, and places the order, the downward move has already started.
 Additionally, being wrong on a short in a small-float squeeze stock can be catastrophic — the stock can halt up multiple times in a row with no ability to exit.
-He tried shorting in 2022 but found the mechanical constraints removed the edge.
+He tried shorting in 2022 but found the mechanical constraints removed whatever edge he might have had.
 For his setup and style, long-only is the only viable choice.

 Equity curve and the September 2025 drawdown